dvmbr/ui-interaction-showcase/README.md

 # UI Interaction Showcase

-A portfolio project built with **Vue 3** that demonstrates
+A portfolio project built with **Vue 3** that focuses on
-interactive UI components and animation patterns for modern web interfaces.
+**state-driven UI interactions and component architecture**, rather than visual styling alone.

-This project focuses on how **state changes, user interactions, and transitions**
+This project demonstrates how **user actions, async flows, and UI feedback**
-can work together to create a smooth and intuitive user experience.
+can be composed into predictable and reusable interaction patterns.

 ---

 ## Overview

-UI Interaction Showcase is not a component library,
+UI Interaction Showcase is a **practical playground**, not a UI library.
-but a **hands-on playground** for experimenting with common UI patterns such as:

-- transitions and animations
+Instead of collecting many unrelated components,
+this project dives deep into **one interaction flow** and explores:

+- where state should live
-- interactive components
+- how components communicate
-- reusable UI architecture
-- responsive behavior
+- how loading, success, error, and rollback states are expressed in UI
+- how interaction logic can be separated from presentation

-The goal of this project is to showcase **frontend implementation skills** rather than visual design alone.
+The goal is to showcase **frontend implementation and state management skills**.

 ---

-## Features
+## Current Features

-### Landing Page
+### Interactive Card (Core Example)

+A single interactive component that demonstrates a full UI lifecycle:

+- **States**
+  - `default`
+  - `error`
+  - `loading`
-- Animation-driven hero section
+  - `success`
-- Staggered entrance animations for feature cards
-- Section reveal on scroll
-- Clear call-to-action leading to the showcase page

-### Showcase Page
-- Grid-based layout for interaction demos
-- Each demo focuses on a single interaction pattern
-- Components can be tested directly by the user

-### Included Interaction Components
-- Toast notifications (auto dismiss, stacked)
+- **User interactions**
-- Modal / Dialog
+  - hover / focus feedback
-- Tabs with animated indicator
+  - pressed state
+  - async action handling
+- **State flow**
+  - `error → loading → success`
+  - manual rollback back to `error`

+### Key Interaction Patterns

+- Parent-owned state (`props down`)
+- Child-triggered events (`events up`)
+- Explicit action intent via emitted events
-- Accordion with smooth height transitions
+- Async UI feedback with loading indicators
+- Non-blocking toast notifications

 ---

+## Toast System

+- Global toast stack (bottom-right)
+- Auto-dismiss behavior
+- Multiple toasts can stack
+- Implemented as a composable (`useToast`)
+- Injection handled via `Symbol` (no string-based keys)

+---

+## Architecture Highlights

+### State Ownership

+- **State is owned by the parent page**
+- Components never mutate their own state
+- Components emit events describing _what happened_, not _what should change_

+This keeps UI behavior predictable and easy to reason about.

+### Composables

+All reusable logic lives in `src/composables`.

+- `useInteractiveCard`
+- `useToast`

+Components focus only on rendering and wiring interactions,
+while composables handle state, side effects, and business rules.

+---

 ## Tech Stack

 ### Core

 - Vue 3
 - Vite
 - TypeScript

 ### Styling

-- Tailwind CSS
+- Tailwind CSS (semantic tokens + utility-based styling)

-### Animation & Interaction
+### Interaction & Animation

-- Vue `<Transition>` and `<TransitionGroup>`
-- CSS transitions and keyframes
+- CSS transitions

-### Routing
-- Vue Router

-### Deployment
-- Netlify (SPA deployment)
+- State-driven UI updates (no animation libraries)

 ---